LiDAR Point Cloud Preprocessing for Ecological & Forestry Workflows

 def download_tile(url: str, dest_dir: pathlib.Path) -> pathlib.Path:

-"""Download a single LAS/LAZ tile; skip if already present with matching size."""
+"""Download a single LAS/LAZ tile; skip if already present."""

 dest = dest_dir / url.split("/")[-1]